ToX82/NoteTrainer/README.md

 The whole project is four directories and two files — `docs/` is the site, `tests/` and `tools/` are the checks, `package.json` and this README.
 Nothing is generated at deploy time, so what you push is exactly what runs.

-## Differences from the plugin

-- **Progress is per-browser.** It lives in `localStorage` under `note_trainer_progress` instead of a file on the host, so it does not follow you across devices, and clearing site data clears it.
-- **No desktop audio bridge.** `utils/audio.js` looks for the JUCE bridge first and falls back to `getUserMedia`; in a browser there is no bridge, so the fallback is always the path taken.
-- **No host navigation.** The plugin tears its audio down when you leave its screen; here, closing or reloading the tab does that.

 ## Browser notes